-The Health Information and Quality Authority (HIQA) is an independent authority established to drive high quality and safe care for people using our health and social care services in Ireland.
-HIQA's role is to develop standards, inspect and review health and social care services and support informed decisions on how services are delivered.
+The Health Information and Quality Authority (the Authority or HIQA) is the independent Authority established to drive high quality and safe care for people using our health and social care services.
+The Authority's role is to promote sustainable improvements, safeguard people using health and social care services, support informed decisions on how services are delivered, and promote person-centred care for the benefit of the public.